oliviergauthier/gradle-appcenter-plugin/README.md

 The plugin will generate severals tasks for each variant :

 - appCenterUploadApkAlphaRelease
+- appCenterUploadAabAlphaRelease
 - appCenterUploadMappingAlphaRelease # Only when `uploadMappingFiles` is set to true
 - appCenterUploadSymbolsAlphaRelease # Only when `symbols` are provided in configuration
 - appCenterUploadAlphaRelease

-To upload an apk, just run tasks assemble and appCenterUpload
+To upload an apk, just run tasks assemble and appCenterUploadApk

-`./gradlew assembleAlphaRelease appCenterUploadAlphaRelease`
+`./gradlew assembleAlphaRelease appCenterUploadApkAlphaRelease`

+To upload an aab, just run tasks bundle and appCenterUploadAab

+`./gradlew bundleAlphaRelease appCenterUploadAabAlphaRelease`

 ## Override properties